Internet-Draft Enhanced VPN Framework June 2024

 • An enhanced VPN service is an evolution of the VPN service that makes additional service-specific commitments.
 An NRP-based enhanced VPN is made by integrating a VPN with a set of network resources allocated in the underlay network (i.e. an NRP).

-• A network slice service could be delivered by provisioning one or more NRP-based enhanced VPN in the network.
-Other mechanisms for realizing network slices may exist but are not in scope for this document.
+• A network slice service could be delivered by provisioning one or more NRP-based enhanced VPNs in the network.
+Other mechanisms for realizing network slices may exist but are not in the scope of this document.

 The term "tenant" is used in this document to refer to a customer of the enhanced VPN services.